-The NOAA Climate Prediction Center's U.S. Drought Monitor map (see first figure below) indicates that abnormally dry conditions are present in West Virginia and Virginia.
-Moderate drought conditions are present in central parts of Virginia.
-The Palmer Drought Severity Index by Division map (see second figure on next page) indicates moderate drought conditions in areas in central Virginia.
+The NOAA Climate Prediction Center's U.S. Drought Monitor map (see first figure below) indicates the presence of abnormally dry (D0) conditions in a small portion of the Potomac basin, in Western Virginia.
+The Palmer Drought Severity Index by Division map (see second figure on next page) indicates the presence of drought conditions in portions of the Basin in West Virginia and Virginia.